acloudfan/Amazon-RDS-Aurora-Postgres-v1/global/README.md

 -------------------------------------

 * Setup the environment
-./setup-bastion-host.sh <<Provide AWS SECONDARY Region>>
+./setup-bastion-host.sh <<Provide AWS SECONDARY Region>>  rdsa-postgresql-global-cluster-1

 NOTE: You will get an error (DBClusterNotFoundFault) : Ignore it as we will take care of it in next step

 * Setup environment variables
 $   source   ~/.bashrc

-5. Create the Auora PG cluster in secondary region

-* Create the security group

-$ ./bin/db/create-security-group-internal.sh

-Stack name = rdsa-security-group

-* Create the DB cluster
-$  ./bin/db/create-dbcluster-cf-stack.sh

-    NOTE: MUST Wait for the cluster to get created

-6. Re-run the setup script
-$  ./bin/setup-env.sh   <<Sec region>>

-7. Test the environment
+3. Test the environment

-$ psql
+$ psql  -h $PGREADEREP

 => SELECT * from test;

-=> INSERT INTO test VALUES(100);     -- This will throw an error
+=> SHOW transaction_read_only; -- This is On as the instances are in STANDBY mode

 ===================
 Failover & Failback